guillermocalvo/test/docs/README.md

 @snippet uncaught-handler.c uncaught_handler

 > [!TIP]
-> Instead of simply using `stderr`, you could save an error report in a local file.
+> Instead of simply using `stderr` you could save an error report in a local file.

 ### Custom Termination Handler